abbati-jnr/taego-league-app/README.md

-# taego_league_app
+# Taego League App

-A new Flutter project.
+League management App

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is built with Flutter framework.

 A few resources to get you started if this is your first Flutter project: